captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## MEDIUM ALISON:
 Gay.
 Yes.
-And then I was like, “Oh my god!
-I’m
+And *then* I was like, “Oh my god,

 ---

+template: 2col
 ## MEDIUM ALISON:
-Yes.
+*I’m* a lesb—

+## JOAN:
 A dyke.

-Yes.
+---

+## MEDIUM ALISON:
+Yes!
+A dyke, yes.
 And I totally flipped out and shoved the book back onto the shelf and I left.

 ---